 Strategies for Children has led and supported efforts that resulted in:

-- Five consecutive years of post-recession state budget increases for early education and care,
+- Six consecutive years of post-recession state budget increases for early education and care,

 $346 million since fiscal year 2013.

 - Massachusetts awarded $15 million federal Preschool Expansion Grant in December 2014, serving 850 4-year-olds annually in five cities.
-State-funded preschool planning grants supported 15 communities' strategic plans in FY16 and FY17.
+State-funded preschool planning grants have supported 18 communities' strategic plans since FY16.

 - Historic $38.5 million investment in the early education and care workforce in 2017.